- What is Event-Based Marketing?

 Welcome notifications get triggered when a site visitor clicks on ‘allow’ to receive push notifications from your website or applications.

-Welcome push notifications, not only welcomes your new users but also make their online journey a good experience.
+Welcome push notifications, not only welcome your new users but also make their online journey a good experience.

 Cart abandonment triggers